How to Schedule Social Media Posts Effectively

 You should identify the following:

 Monitoring the sentiment around competitors’ brands and within your niche is also important.
 This will help you to understand which key industry terms are trending, which content and campaigns audiences are responding to, and how competitors’ strategies are changing over time.

-By understanding your competitors and how they are interacting with their audiences, you will gain a better understanding of your market.
-You can then use these insights to better inform your social media marketing strategy.
+By understanding your competitors and how they interact with their audiences, you will gain a better understanding of your market.
+You can then use these insights to improve your social media marketing strategy.